-sites are those that comprise the RNA-binding groove of NP.
-These RNA-binding sites have low $RMSD{within}$ (Fig. 4A and B), indicating below-average noise among replicates.
-RNA-binding sites also have low $RMSD{corrected}$ (Fig. 5B, Fig. 6A).
+Having identified evolutionarily variable sites as enriched for the clearest shifts in amino-acid preferences, we next looked at sites with other special structural or functional properties.
+One group of functionally important sites are those that comprise the RNA-binding groove of NP.
+These RNA-binding sites have low $RMSD{within}$ (Figure 4A and B), indicating below-average noise among replicates.
+RNA-binding sites also have low $RMSD{corrected}$ (Figure 5B, Figure 6A).
 These results are consistent with the expectation that RNA-binding sites in NP are under strong and conserved functional constraint, since RNA binding is essential for viral genome packing, transcription, and replication.

-We also hypothesized that sites in structural proximity to evolutionarily variable sites may experience shifts in amino-acid preferences due to changes in the surrounding biochemical environment.
-We identified sites contacting the evolutionarily variable sites and found that they do not exhibit any shift in $RMSD{corrected}$ (Fig. 5B).
-Therefore, the underlying amino-acid preferences at these sites are not detectably affected by changes in nearby amino acids.
+We next hypothesized that sites in structural proximity to evolutionarily variable sites may experience shifts in amino-acid preferences due to changes in the surrounding biochemical environment.
+We identified sites directly contacting the evolutionarily variable residues, and found that they do not have $RMSD{corrected}$ values that differ from other sites (Figure 5B).
+Therefore, we are unable to identify any preferential tendency for substitutions to drive shifts in amino-acid preference at other sites in direct contact with the substituted residue.